 Environment and lung health

-Poor air quality is widely known to have negative effects on lung health, affecting people with existing lung disease, and affecting lung function in children, predisposing them to chronic lung problems in the future.
+Poor air quality is widely known to have negative effects on lung health, affecting people with existing lung disease and affecting lung function in children, predisposing them to chronic lung problems in the future.

-Exposure to poor air quality in all forms, whether caused by indoors or outdoors air pollution, damp, or second-hand tobacco smoke for example, is linked to social deprivation and potentiates health inequalities.
+Exposure to poor air quality in all forms, whether caused by indoors or outdoors air pollution, damp, or second-hand tobacco smoke for example, is linked to social deprivation and health inequalities.

-Climate change represents a health crisis, and along with action to mitigate it, will impact on human health and respiratory health in particular.
+Climate change represents a health crisis, and along with action to mitigate it, it will impact human health and respiratory health in particular.
 Increased temperatures and disruption of ecosystems by climate change impacts directly on lung health but is also a cause of poverty, conflict and mass population displacement, it increases individuals’ susceptibility to illness and reduces their ability to access healthcare.

 Through our membership of the UK Health Alliance on Climate Change (UKHACC), The Healthy Air Coalition and the Taskforce for Lung Health, the Society is able to support campaigns, support key initiatives, bills and policies, and raise the profile of health on the climate change agenda.